Paper Performance

 - Product Form: Paperback

-Since the late nineteenth century, various agencies of the U.S. government have attempted to manage "suspect" immigrants, colonial subjects, and activists of Asian descent through bureaucratic procedures involving extensive paperwork and live examinations.
-These procedures have given institutional authority and form to suspicion but rarely alleviated or contained it: while insisting that there is something to uncover, they have offered less the satisfaction of suspicion than its expansion.
-Ju Yon Kim explores the modes of engagement and contestation available to those who are subjected by the state to relentless documentation and demands to perform – whether as lawful immigrants, obedient colonial subjects, or loyal Americans.
-Paper documentation has been critical to authorizing exclusion, surveillance, and incarceration by the state, yet it has also enabled performances with paper that have facilitated transnational passage, mobilized resistance to administration, and troubled the logic of racial and national classifications.
+Since the late nineteenth century, various agencies of the U.S. government have developed elaborate bureaucratic procedures to manage "suspect" Asian groups.
+Ju Yon Kim explores the modes of engagement and contestation available to those who are subjected by the state to both relentless documentation and demands to perform—whether as lawful immigrants, obedient colonial subjects, or loyal Americans.
+Even as paper documentation has been critical to authorizing exclusion, surveillance, and incarceration by the state, it has also enabled performances with paper that have facilitated transnational passage, mobilized resistance to administration, and troubled the logic of racial and national classifications.